Frequently Asked Questions

 Why isn't the Tueo Score being calculated?
 Why is my Tueo Score out of date?

 The Tueo Score is only calculated when there is enough data to calculate it with confidence.
 There is an intial learning period of 2-3 weeks of data collection required so that we have enough data to be confident.
 After that, the most common reason the score wouldn't be calculated is if there is missing data or low quality data received from your sensor.

 Who are the asthma coaches?
 What training have they had?

-Currently our asthma coaches come from a variety of backgrounds all well-suited to provide excellent advice for asthma management.
-They are either physicians, nurses, respiratory therapists or other individuals who have completed training to be an asthma educator, a certification offered by the National Asthma Educator Certification Board.
+They are physicians, nurses, respiratory therapists or other individuals who have completed training to be an asthma educator, a certification offered by the National Asthma Educator Certification Board.

 How is the Tueo Score calculated?
 What does the Tueo Score mean?